sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 ```

 The third argument specifies whether the model is evaluated pre-simulation.
 In this
-tutorial, the ML model is evaluated during simulation (it enters the ODE dynamics), and
+tutorial, the ML model is evaluated during simulation (it enters the ODE dynamics), so
 `false` is used.
-Note, Each Lux model must be wrapped as an `MLModel` so PEtab.jl can keep
+Note that each Lux model must be wrapped as an `MLModel` so PEtab.jl can
-track of the ML models and their type in the problem.
+keep track of how the ML model interacts with the ODE model.

 ### Defining the dynamic (UDE) model

 A UDE is created by embedding one or more `MLModel`s into the ODE dynamics.
 Currently, UDE
 models must be provided as an `ODEProblem` (integration with ModelingToolkitNeuralNets is
 in progress).
 The first step is to define the ODE right-hand side.
 Compared to a standard
-DifferentialEquations.jl ODE function, an extra `ml_models` argument is provided.
-It stores
+in-place ODE function, an extra `ml_models` argument is provided.
+It stores the declared
-the declared ML models and can be indexed by their IDs:
+ML models and can be indexed by their IDs:

 ```@example 1
 function ude_f!(du, u, p, t, ml_models)